 It’s a good practice to always carry cash.
 But that doesn’t mean you always have to use it.
 In fact, you should treat it like an emergency fund.
 Instead, use your debit card for everything, even small purchases, so you can keep the cash handy for times when you have no other option.
 When you do need to dip into your cash, proactively replenish the bills next time you’re able to get more cash with one of the fee-free options above.

 Will we ever live in a cashless society?
-Possibly, but until then these simple steps can help you avoid ATM fees and keep cash on hand when you need it.
+Possibly, but until then these simple steps can help you avoid ATM fees and keep cash on hand when you need it or to find the closest ATM near you if you need it.